|Table of Contents

 Understanding the fundamental structure of matter is essential to Physics.
-Figuring out the size of the nucleus, which is the crux of this article would not be possible without the Rutherford gold foil experiment.
-The Rutherford model of the atom was the first correct interpretation of the atom, and it laid the groundwork for Bohr to build his interpretation on.
+Figuring out the size of the nucleus, which is the crux of this article, would not be possible without the Rutherford gold foil experiment.
+The Rutherford model of the atom was the first correct interpretation of the atom, and it laid the groundwork for Bohr to build his interpretation.

 Rutherford Gold Foil Experiment

 Before Rutherford’s experiment, the best model of the atom that was known to us was the Thomson or “plum pudding” model.
 In this model, the atom was believed to consist of a positive material “pudding” with negative “plums” distributed throughout.
-Later, Rutherford’s alpha-particle scattering experiment changed the way we think of the atomic structure.
+Later, Rutherford’s alpha-particle scattering experiment changed our perception of the atomic structure.
 Rutherford directed beams of alpha particles at thin gold foil to test this model and noted how the alpha particles scattered from the foil.

 Through this experiment, Rutherford made 3 observations as follows: